ELENA-LANG/elena-lang/README.md

 To install just unzip all the files into a directory you want.

-You may need to add a path to BIN folder to system environment (e.g. c:\elena\bin).
+You may need to add a path to BIN folder to system environment (e.g. <app root>\bin).

-Otherwise you may use setup executable.
+Otherwise you may use setup executable - http://sourceforge.net/projects/elenalang/files/ELENA%202.x/

 To open, compile or debug the programs and libraries use ELENA GUI IDE (<app root>\bin\elide.exe) or ELENA Command Line Compiler